The following are the tests done for diagnosing the enlarged prostate:

 - A urine test or urinalysis is another test that can help rule out an infection or other conditions that may result in similar symptoms.

 - Prostate-specific antigen (PSA) blood test – In its normal functioning, a prostate gland produces Prostate-specific antigen (PSA), and it helps liquefy semen.
 However, with an enlarged prostate, PSA levels in semen increase too.
-Please note that increased PSA doesn’t necessarily mean enlarged prostate as the levels may also get elevated by other reasons like prostate cancer, surgery, recent tests, or prostatitis (an infection).
+Please note that increased PSA doesn’t necessarily mean enlarged prostate, as the levels may also get elevated by other reasons like prostate cancer, surgery, recent tests, or prostatitis (an infection).

 - Urinary flow test – As the name suggests, the test measures the strength and overall amount of your urine flow.